soorajs95/cucumber_java/README.md

 # Selenium Java framework for UI automation testing

 ## cucumber-java-junit
-This project is created as a Mediamonks automation-team skeleton project for web
+This project is created as a sample automation project for web

 ***